College Sports Established

 * verifies that player has played for this team as an added player by a fan.

-In 1976, the Hofstra Pride football team, led by head coach Joe Gardi, won the Lambert Cup, awarded to the best Division II football team in the East.
-This was a significant achievement for the university, and it helped put Hofstra Pride on the map.
+In 1976, Hofstra Pride football, led by head coach Joe Gardi, captured the Lambert Cup.
+The award, given to the best Division II football team in the East, established Hofstra football as a respected force.
+The program’s success made the university more visible in collegiate athletics and attracted strong recruits.